Scroll Scroll Done

 Harben Armoury Fund (HAF)

 The HAF is a charity managed by the Cordwainers alongside members of the Royal Regiment of Fusiliers.
-The HAF supports London-based Fusilier detachments within Army cadet sectors through the provision of minibuses, new boots and camp costs as well as other training and recreational expenses, such as battlefield tours and overseas camps.
+The HAF supports London-based Fusilier detachments within Army cadet sectors, previously providing minibuses, and most recently funding for training and recreational expenses, such as battlefield tours, overseas travel costs, adventure training activities and summer camp costs.

 Royal Regiment of Fusiliers (Fusiliers Aid Society)

 The Fusiliers Aid Society helps former Fusiliers who bear the physical and mental scars of combat, those who have fallen on hard times, or those Fusiliers and their families dealing with problems stemming from age-related illness or tragic accidents.
-Recent grant-funded projects include training for mental health and wellbeing area representatives, a hardship fund and support for the Regiment’s anniversary commemorations.
+Recent grant-funded projects include training for mental health and wellbeing area representatives, the Fusiliers Connect app, and support for the Regiment’s anniversary commemorations.